flannon/btap/README.md

   2. Tape on the microphone jack?
 Really?
 What's that all about?
   3. I should have a better method for securing my camera than simply covering it with a postit.

 btap.sh is the result of these questions.
-It's not perfect, but it is better than a PostIt for securiing your workstation's camera and microphone.
+It's not perfect, but it is better than a PostIt for securing your workstation's camera and microphone.

 ### btap features